Invasion of Rügen (1678): Background

-Invasion of Rügen
+Invasion

 Denmark made a total of 27 warships available for the invasion, whose task was to protect the landing.
 In addition, Brandenburg had 10 warships at their disposal, seven of which were ships hired from Benjamin Raule (each with 107 cannon and 435-man crews) and three provided by the prince-elector himself.

 A Brandenburg army had been standing by in Pomerania since mid-July 1678.
 The start of the operation was delayed by the late arrival, in August, of the Brandenburg squadron of warships under Benjamin Raule.
 In addition, Brandenburg required a lot of time to put together the required transport vessels.
 The transport fleet consisted of 210 large and 140 smaller ships.

 Command of the navy was assumed by the Danish lieutenant admiral general, Nils Juel.
 The transport fleet was commanded by Admiral Cornelis Tromp.
 The command of the invasion force, the Brandenburg Corps, was held by General Field Marshal Derfflinger.
 The Brandenburg landing force had a strength of 1,440 cuirassiers, 300 dragoons and 5,500 infantry, a total of 7,240 men altogether.
 The Corps also had some field artillery: four 6-pounders and fourteen 3-pounders served by 76 men.
 The strength of the Danish landing force was 1,800 men.

 The fleet assembled on the Stubber Bank in the Bay of Greifswald.
 The operational plan envisaged for a landing of the Danes in the north of the island and the Brandenburg troops to the south, so as to fragment the limited number of Swedish forces.

 The Brandenburg Navy under the command of the Elector Frederick William weighed anchor on 22 September.
 In order to leave the Swedes as long as possible in the dark as to the landing site, the plan was to allow the fleet to turn around at Palmer Ort and, from there, to change course to a northeasterly direction toward Putbus, where the troops would go ashore.

 When the fleet arrived, however, at Palmer Ort, the wind shifted to the northeast.
 The planned manoeuvre was no longer feasible.
-Added to this was the fact that the Swedes had cannon posted on Zudar (the southernmost peninsula of Rügen) that now opened fire on the invasion fleet.
+Added to this was that the Swedes had cannon posted on Zudar (the southernmost peninsula of Rügen) that now opened fire on the invasion fleet.
 In this critical situation, a cannonball struck close beside the Elector.
 Otherwise the damage was minimal.
 As the wind direction remained steady, the fleet had great difficulty sailing out of firing range of the Swedish artillery and dropped anchor to wait for more favourable winds.